 Fortunately, iRobot’s standard navigation is such that it still covers the whole area.

-Between the two, the Roomba 960 is better for larger spaces for cleaning multiple rooms.
 The E5 is better in smaller zones if you don’t mind moving it from one room to another.

 App features of the Roomba E5 vs. 960